Looking for the best things to do in Granada, Spain?

 Where to eat in Granada

 In the Albaicín quarter, try Carmen el Agua, which gets rave reviews on Trip Advisor for its views and its fondues.
 Or Carmen Verde Luna, with its fabulous view of the Alhambra.
 The cuisine is Spanish, and you will find vegetarian options.
-Restaurante Bar Leon and Taberna Salinas serve traditional tapas favorites.
+Restaurante Bar Leon serves traditional tapas favorites.

 Best time to visit Granada